oxheadalpha/nft-tutorial/packages/fa2-interfaces/README.md

 ```

 It works as a type-safe "mixin" and `fa2Contract` will infer all the right
-types of the methods in specified APIs.
+types of the methods in the specified APIs.
 Now the calls to methods in
 `fa2Contract` will be checked at compile time:

 ```typescript